Blog 2 Why Colonoscopies

 • Judith Ford, MD

-What types of colorectal screenings are available?
+What types of colonoscopy screenings are available?

 There are multiple test options for individuals, including stool-based tests which look at your DNA and blood to determine if you may have irregular colon or rectal growth.